-Columbus does not require all residents to file.
-You only need to file if any of the following apply:
+You are generally only required to file if any of the following apply:

 - You live in Columbus and earn income that requires you to file a Federal Schedule C, E, or F. You must file a city return even if your Federal Schedule C, E, or F shows a loss. - You do not live in Columbus, but any portion of your schedule C, E (rental income only), or F income was earned in Columbus.
-You must file a city return even if your Federal Schedule C, E (rental income only), or F shows a loss.

-- 3. You live in Columbus, work in a city with a tax rate lower than 2.5%, and are not properly withheld at 2.5% total. - 4.
+You must file a city return even if your Federal Schedule C, E (rental income only), or F shows a loss. - 3.
+You live in Columbus, work in a city with a tax rate lower than 2.5%, and are not properly withheld at 2.5% in total. - 4.
 You earned wage income in Columbus but 2.5% wasn't fully withheld.
 To check, multiply your largest wage figure shown on your W-2 by 2.5%.
-Your withholding is correct if box 19 on your W-2 matches that amount. - A final return is required to inactivate a tax account if you are no longer required to file.
+Your withholding is correct if box 19 on your W-2 matches that amount and was withheld to Columbus. - 5.
+A final return is required to inactivate a tax account if you are no longer required to file.